Anne de Joyeuse: War with the ligue

 In March 1585 the ligue entered war with the crown.
 Henri was taken aback by the uprising, and some of those who joined its ranks.
 Among them was the governor of Berry La Châtre who had in prior months enjoyed a friendly meeting with Joyeuse and Épernon at which the two men had promised that they would gain for him the title of Marshal.
 La Châtre had been without a patron since the death of Alençon, and Joyeuse had hoped to step into the role for the governor.
 Henri quickly set to work planning a counter offensive against the various uprisings.
-Marshal D'Aumont was tasked with driving back the ligueurs in Orléans, the duke of Montpensier was named lieutenant-general of Poitou in the hopes he could combat the duke of Mercœur's influence there and Joyeuse was tasked with rooting out the Lorraine cousins Aumale and Elbeuf from Normandie.
+Marshal D'Aumont was tasked with driving back the ligueurs in Orléans, the duke of Montpensier was named lieutenant-general of Poitou in the hopes he could combat the duke of Mercœur's influence there and Joyeuse was tasked with rooting out the Lorraine cousins Aumale and Elbeuf from Normandy.
 To support him in this effort he was given 600 foot soldiers and a company of light horse.
 His horse was commanded by Lavardin who would serve him regularly in the following years.
 Lavardin had in previous years served with both the king of Navarre and the king's brother Alençon, therefore he was particularly keen to prove his loyalty to Henri and Joyeuse.

-His very appointment as governor of Normandie previously, had alienated the noblesse seconde families of Moy and Le Veneur, making them less keen to join in the fight against the Norman ligue.
+His very appointment as governor of Normandy previously, had alienated the noblesse seconde families of Moy and Le Veneur, making them less keen to join in the fight against the Norman ligue.